 These are some Frequently Asked Questions when it comes to purchasing a foot spa machine:

-If not, you could risk damaging the product and you don’t want that to happen since this is an investment in your relaxation.
+If not, you could risk damaging the spa and you don’t want that to happen since this is an investment in your relaxation.

-I have big feet.
-Can I still use a foot spa?
+Q: I have big feet, can I still use a foot spa?

 Some are even big enough for men’s size 14.
 Just double check the specific product information, especially if you are closer to the size 14 range.